Fixation

 Show included a selection of existing works plus a stereo version of Microhole.
 See details in curatorial essay “Revealing the everyday” below.

-CCS Bard page with link to exhibition brochure here.
+CCS Bard page about the exhibition here.

 Revealing the everyday